Upsilon query syntax

-Upsilon is the query language used in Have I Been Squatted’s Rules Engine.
-It provides a powerful, expressive syntax for creating detection rules that match domain permutations based on various signals and patterns.
+Upsilon is the query language used in the Have I Been Squatted Rules Engine.
+It expresses detection rules that match domain permutations using signals and patterns.

 Query Syntax Overview